-This manual provides detailed water piping diagrams for typical methods of application for the water heaters, see Water Piping Diagrams beginning on page 34.
-The water heater may be installed by itself, or with a separate storage tank, on both single and two-temperature systems.
-When used with a separate storage tank, the circulation may be either by gravity or by means of a circulating pump.
+This manual provides detailed water piping diagrams for typical methods of application for the water heaters, see Water Piping Diagrams beginning on page 35.

+The water heater may be installed by itself, or with a separate storage tank.
+When used with a separate storage tank, the circulation may be either by gravity or by means of circulating pump.
 Adjust flow by throttling a full port ball valve installed in the circulating line on the outlet side of the pump.
 Never throttle flow on the suction side of a pump.
-See the Water Piping Diagrams beginning on page 34.
+See the Water Piping Diagrams beginning on page 35.

-Note: In addition to the factory installed Temperature-Pressure Relief Valve (T&P valve) on the water heater, each remote storage tank that may be installed and piped to a water heating appliance must also have its own properly sized, rated and approved Temperature-Pressure Relief Valve installed.
+NOTE: In addition to the factory installed Temperature-Pressure Relief Valve (T&P valve) on the water heater, each remote storage tank that may be installed and piped to a water heating appliance must also have its own properly sized, rated and approved Temperature-Pressure Relief Valve installed.

 Call the toll free technical support phone number listed on the back cover of this manual for further assistance in sizing a T&P valve for remote storage tanks.